MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/post-publish/app-growth/gain-traction.md

 Drive awareness of your published Microsoft Teams app to customer-facing roles within Microsoft, such as the field or Teams Engineering’s customer PMs.
 Contact your Microsoft field, account, or engineering representatives or connect with the [Microsoft 365 ISV Benefits Service Desk](mailto:ModernWorkISVPartner@microsoft.com) to make use of this opportunity.

 > [!NOTE]
-> Go-to-Market Bill of Materials (GTM BOM) for your app is a pre-requisite for using this opportunity.
+> Go-to-Market Bill of Materials (GTM BOM) for your app is a prerequisite for using this opportunity.

 </details>
 <br>